 There are several ways to treat periodontitis, such as:

-Plaque and tartar deposits on the teeth and dental roots are removed during an oral cleaning.
+Plaque and tartar deposits on the teeth and dental roots are removed during regular or deep cleaning.
 Scaling and root planing are two methods that are used to accomplish this.
 They are performed with an ultrasonic scaling apparatus that uses ultrasonic vibrations to remove calcified microbiological deposits from the teeth surfaces, which are then rinsed away with a water jet.

 When compared to the traditional method of surgery, using a laser to remove deteriorated gum tissues is one of the most sophisticated and painless methods.
 The dentist aims a high-powered laser into the decayed tissues, which evaporate quickly and close the wound underneath, preventing bleeding and pain.
 The recovery time for this procedure is very short.